-The transcript function on FLVC allows you web-based access to review your courses, your grades and your GPA.
+The unofficial transcript function of the MyChipola portal allows you web-based access to review your courses, your grades and your GPA.
 Students should use this feature to access grades at the end of each semester.
-Grades are available, via FLVC, as soon they are entered into the school's database.
+Grades are available via the portal as soon as they are entered into the school's database.
+To access unofficial transcripts, log onto the portal at https://my.chipola.edu, click the STUDENTS tab, then look for the "My Unofficial Transcript" section of the webpage.